 Christmas.
 It’s supposed to be joyful.
 But, for many families it’s stressful and overwhelming.
 It’s easy to get lost in the craziness of finishing work, shopping, catching up with friends and family, and focusing on getting everything done.
-The mental and emotional load makes it easy to forget about the joy and lose connection with what is important.
+The mental and emotional load eclipses the joy and we lose connection with what is important.
 This is especially true if you are navigating your first Christmas as a single mum.

-Yes, it’s going to be different, but it can still be meaningful and joyful.
+We are here to tell you that, although it will be different, it can still be meaningful and joyful.

 Below are my six top tips for navigating your first Christmas as a single mum.